 '''

-nast_ver qaishell
+nast ver qaishell

 '''

-On LINUX, the following names will be checked (assuming the default command processor associations): QAISHELL, qaishell, QAISHELL.sh, qaishell.sh, QAISHELL.ksh, qaishell.ksh, QAISHELL.csh, qaishell.csh, QAISHELL.pl, qaishell.pl, QAISHELL.prl, qaishell.prl, QAISHELL.py and finally qaishell.py.
+On LINUX, the following names will be checked (assuming the default command processor associations): QAISHELL, qaishell, QAISHELL.sh, qaishell.sh, QAISHELL.ksh, qaishell.ksh, QAISHELL.csh, gaishell.csh, QAISHELL.pl, gaishell.pl, QAISHELL.prl, gaishell.prl, QAISHELL.py and finally gaishell.py.
 Since the file "QAISHELL" exists in the same directory as the input file, it will be found after first looking for the names in the current working directory.